-Research Comprehensive Examination Procedures
+Research Comprehensive Examination (RCE) Procedures

-Assumptions
+A. Assumptions

-- 1. Either comprehensive exam option reflects an evaluation of student competency in the broad domains that are central to clinical psychology as a discipline.
+Either Written Comprehensive Examination option reflects an evaluation of student competency in the broad domains that are central to clinical psychology as a discipline.
 It explicitly determines appropriateness of the student to proceed to doctoral candidacy.
-It is also intended to be a constructive experience for the student insofar as it advances integration of material in core domains, but it fundamentally serves an evaluative role, akin to the EPPP and ABPP exams. - 2.
+It is also intended to be a constructive experience for the student insofar as it advances integration of material in core domains, but it fundamentally serves an evaluative role, akin to the EPPP and ABPP exams.

 Evaluation of an RCE project will not permit as much objectivity of evaluation as the TQE.
 For example, the individual's identity will be known and the finished product will not be in response to a specific question.
-Therefore, the RCE will attempt to maximize objectivity in evaluation.
-In addition to being valuable itself, a further benefit is that objectivity will create greater parity across students in the program. - 3.
-The RCE seeks to replicate the external peer-review process to the extent possible.
+Therefore, the RCE examiners will attempt to maximize objectivity in evaluation.
+In addition to being valuable itself, a further benefit is that objectivity will create greater parity across students in the program.

+The RCE evaluation is intended to replicate the external peer-review process to the extent possible.

-Timeline
+B. Timeline

-- 1. The RCE is intended to be on the same timeframe as the TQE. - The earliest an RCE proposal can be approved for a given year is the day after the TQE is given.
+The RCE is intended to be on the same timeframe as the TQE.

+The earliest an RCE proposal can be approved for a given year is the day after administration of the TQE for the prior year is concluded.
 Of course, students may consider and plan ideas for an RCE prior to that, but the RCE cannot be approved to proceed.
-Students are cautioned against developing the project too far in advance of approval, as approval is not guaranteed. - 3.
-The latest an RCE proposal can be approved to begin is January 31st of the year of their examination. - 4.
+Students are cautioned against developing the project too far in advance of approval, as approval is not guaranteed.

+The latest an RCE proposal document can be submitted to the doctoral committee is the last Friday in January of spring semester of the year of their examination.

+The latest an RCE proposal can be approved is the second Friday in February.

 There is no earliest timeframe for an RCE to be submitted after it has been approved, although it would be considered highly unlikely that the period would be less than 3 months.
-The deadline for the RCE to be submitted is the second day of the TQE (the Thursday prior to the start of classes).

-Proposal and Completed Product
+C. Proposal and Completed Product

-- 1. The proposal will comprise three sections and the student's CV as an appendix: - a.
-Status of MS thesis (max.
+The proposal will comprise three sections and the student's CV as an appendix:

+- 1. Status of MS thesis (max.
 1 page): If defended, this will be indicated.
-If undefended, the percent enrolled, stage of data analysis, interim findings, and projected defense date will be provided. - b.
+If not yet defended, the percent enrolled, stage of data analysis, interim findings, and projected defense date will be provided. - 2.
 Program of Research (max.
-1 page): Narrative of the student's work to date, its relevance to the RCE, and how the RCE will extend this work.
+1 page): Narrative of the student's work to date, its relevance to the RCE, and how the RCE will extend this work. - 3.
+Proposed RCE (max.
+1 page): The broader basis for the project in the literature and its scope. - 4.
+Appendix: Student CV